Geekeh/Bloxflip-Mines-Predictor-Discord-Bot/README.md

 chance displayed on embed completely random though 🤷‍♂️

 ## ⚙️Install all the stuff
-Put your discord bot token at the bottom\
+> Put your discord bot token at the bottom\
-just run\
+> type   pip install discord  in command prompt
-pip install discord
+> run the python file

 ### join dah server